J031M/docsona/Task Notes/Find out the current state of LLMs.md

 You'll probably need to go through each line because some of them are todos.

 I'm trying to query some of the models hosted on hugging face but it's taking forever.
-I've decided to go with [wizard-vicuna-13b-uncensored](https://huggingface.co/TheBloke/Wizard-Vicuna-13B-Uncensored-GGML) since it has the best score in hugging face's open LLM rankings.
+I've decided to go with  [wizard-vicuna-13b-uncensored](https://huggingface.co/TheBloke/Wizard-Vicuna-13B-Uncensored-GGML) since it has the best score in hugging face's open LLM rankings. ^modelchoice

 # Compressions techniques